The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Related Work

-DBMs have previously been applied to multimodal learning \cite{multimodal}, jointly representing text and images for tasks such as tag classification \cite{multimodal_dbm}.
-However, this prior work does not address text generation or connection to external language models.
-Our contribution lies in using the DBM as an explicit, inspectable world model that conditions a frozen LLM through learned soft prompts.
+A key property for our purposes is the unsupervised training objective: the model learns statistical regularities without task-specific supervision, constructing a representation of ``how the world is.''
+We use the term ``belief'' in two senses: the technical sense (posterior over hidden units) and the cognitive sense (propositional attitudes).
+While DBMs have been applied to multimodal learning \citep{multimodal,multimodal_dbm}, prior work does not address connection to external language models.
+Our contribution lies in using the DBM as an explicit, inspectable world model that conditions a frozen LLM.